nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * If the information specified is already hidden, it will stay hidden.

 Example:
-* `customise hide e/` The application no longer shows emails in the contact list
+* `customise hide e/` The application no longer shows emails in the contact list.

 ### Show Contact Details: `customise show`